millerStudentCouncil/millerStudentCouncil.github.io/socialForm.md

 #
 ## Sorry.
-The form here is outdaded.
+The form here is outdated.
 ## Please look in the forms tab and check if your form is located there.